 - You need to be able to communicate in English.
 I’ll only host one test thread for each new pattern, merging English and French versions of the pattern.
 In order to have everyone understanding everything and allow anyone to register, we need to write our posts in English.

 - You will get an beta version of the pattern and a deadline.
 Please do not share the pattern with anyone else.
 Sometimes a test knit needs to be super secret and neither I or you will be allowed to share pictures of WIPs or FOs before the pattern release day.
 Otherwise, you’re very welcome to share what you’re working on with the world.
-If you do so, don’t forget to tag me.
+If you do so, don’t forget to tag me as indicated in the presentation post.

-- The test deadline will be the release date of the pattern.
+- The test deadline will be close to the release date of the pattern (think around two weeks prior to it).

 - If you have finished by then, great!
 You’ll get a copy of the pattern for your Rav library.